TanStack/table/docs/api.md

   - Enables sorting detection functionality, but does not automatically perform row sorting.
 Turn this on if you wish to implement your own sorting outside of the table (eg. server-side or manual row grouping/nesting)
 - `disableSorting: Bool`
   - Disables sorting for every column in the entire table.
+- `defaultCanSort: Bool`
+  - Optional
+  - Defaults to `false`
+  - If set to `true`, all columns will be sortable, regardless if they have a valid `accessor`
 - `disableMultiSort: Bool`
   - Disables multi-sorting for the entire table.
 - `isMultiSortEvent: Function`